The Copper Mark is an independent entity and builds on the advice of our multi-stakeholder Advisory Council.

 - Gonzalo Delgado, Advisor, Sustainable Resource Development

-- Jennifer Blaha, Director in the Corporate Climate Solutions, Conservation International’s (CI) Center for Natural Climate Solutions
+- Jennifer Blaha, Senior Director, Corporate Climate Partnerships, Conservation International’s (CI) Center for Natural Climate Solutions

 - John Drexhage, Advisor, Climate Change and Sustainable Resource Development